 Another day, another beach, this time Saunton Sands.

 Sunday afternoon, almost time to leave.
 But time for one last paddle.

 Of course, an enormous thanks to everyone at The Elmfield, particularly Zoe and Matt, Harvey and Teddy, who invited us and looked after us so beautifully (Although Harvey loses points for asking Flea: “Why do you wear boys’ clothes?”)

 I often shy away from “family-friendly” hotels for fear there will be excessive use of primary colours and a menu that features numerous variations of pizza and chicken nuggets, but The Elmfield is like a boutique hotel run by your (slightly more stylish and way more cool) friends.

 It’s got all the usual boutique hotel features – lovely décor, flat screen TVs, power showers and fancy toiletries; but there are loads of thoughtful touches for younger guests, like a DVD library, Nintendo Wii, the indoor swimming pool with toys and floats and a games room and cinema screen.

-We've had a lovely time and would recommend the hotel to everyone, and the area generally – as we were leaving on Sunday evening we noticed the surf school at Saunton gives lessons to kids from four upwards.
-I can't wait for Flea to learn to surf…
+We’ve had a lovely time and would recommend the hotel to everyone, and visiting Devon generally – as we were leaving on Sunday evening we noticed the surf school at Saunton gives lessons to kids from four upwards.
+I can’t wait for Flea to learn to surf…